open-amt-cloud-toolkit/rpc-go/samples/dotnet/README.md

 go build -buildmode=c-shared -o samples/dotnet/bin/Debug/net6.0/librpc.so ./cmd
 ```

-On Ubuntu, there seems to be issues with Console.WriteLine showing up so
+On Ubuntu, there seems to be issues with Console.WriteLine showing up in
-execute the csharp .dll directly rather than using ```dotnet run```
+the command line termninal.
+Execute the csharp .dll directly rather than
-NOTE: make sure the shared object library is co-located and named correctly
+using ```dotnet run```
+NOTE: the path of the .dll is created from ```dotnet build``` step.
+Check the path and .dll name on the build system
 ```shell
 dotnet samples/dotnet/bin/Debug/net6.0/client.dll
 ```